eatyourpeas/checktick/docs/refund-policy.md

 * If you were charged incorrectly due to a system error
 * Refund: Amount of the incorrect charge

-**4. Early Cancellation (First-Time Subscribers)**

-* If you cancel within **14 days** of your first subscription payment
-* Refund: Full refund of the most recent payment
-* Condition: Applies only to your first subscription; not available for renewals

-**5. Technical Issues**
+**4. Technical Issues**

 * If a critical bug prevents you from using core features for more than 7 days
 * Refund: Pro-rated amount for the affected period
 * Condition: Must be reported promptly and confirmed by our support team

-### 4.3 Not Eligible for Refund
+### 4.4 Not Eligible for Refund

 The following situations are **not** eligible for refunds:

-* Change of mind after the 14-day window (for first-time subscribers)
+* Requests made after the 14-day cancellation period (for first-time subscribers)
-* Renewal charges (subscriptions that auto-renew)
+* Renewal charges (subscriptions that auto-renew) - see section 4.2
-* Partial billing periods (you used the service for part of the period)
+* Unused portions of subscription periods
 * Account termination due to Terms of Service violations
 * Features not meeting your expectations (unless they are genuinely broken)
 * Your encryption keys being lost (this is your responsibility)
 * Third-party payment processor fees (charged by Paddle)
+* Wire transfer payments (see section 4.6)

-### 4.4 Annual Subscriptions
+### 4.5 Annual Subscriptions

 For annual subscriptions:

-* 14-day refund window applies to first-time subscribers only
+* 14-day consumer right to cancel applies to first-time subscribers only
-* After 14 days, refunds are only available for service unavailability or technical issues
+* After 14 days or once the service has been used, refunds are only available for service unavailability or technical issues
-* Pro-rated refunds may be considered for exceptional circumstances
+* Pro-rated refunds may be considered for exceptional circumstances at our discretion

+### 4.6 Wire Transfer Payments

+Orders where payments are made via wire transfer are not protected under the Consumer Credit Act and are therefore not eligible for a refund through standard processes.
+However, for transactions above £100 (or equivalent), you may be entitled to a refund at Paddle's discretion.

 ## 5. How to Request a Refund